 - Governance: encourage research excellence and collaboration through organizational re-arrangements.

-Proposed high-level improvements were developed and an outline of an approach to continue to engage employees and key stakeholders through the NRC Dialogue was developed.
+Proposed high-level improvements were developed as was an approach to continued engagement of employees and key stakeholders through the NRC Dialogue process.

-The second phase of the NRC Dialogue, the solution design phase, was initiated through town halls, online surveys and other communication channels to identify opportunities for improvement in the seven selected themes.
-All employees, including science and supporting service personnel, were given the unique opportunity to input to the renewal of the NRC.
+The second phase of the NRC Dialogue, the solution design phase, was initiated through town halls, online surveys and other communication channels to identify opportunities for improvement in the seven thematic areas.
+All employees, including science, technology and supporting service personnel, were given the unique opportunity to input to the renewal of the organization.